KaaiiH/RecycleLevels/README.md

 # RecycleLevels

+This was originally a Hackathon project, but my group didn't finish so I decided to work on it outside of the hackathon because i liked the idea.
+I've never used Android Studio before and barely used Java so this project was a daunting but very educational experience.
 We have designed an alpha version of an android app that utilizes a neural network we trained using the Google Cloud services.
 The app  allows the user to snap a photo of any piece of trash that is picked up and it is then classified into one of the 6 categories that the network was trained on.
 Based on the category, a point value and information about the category is displayed to the user.
 In future implementations we want to implement directions to the nearest recycling center.

 ### Built With